 Meanwhile, consumers and financial institutions alike, have had little time to get to grips with the stimulus cheques, furlough payments, increasing unemployment benefits and other measures brought in to ease financial hardship.
 In the US alone, the FTC report that consumers have lost more than $300 million to COVID-19 related financial fraud since January 2020.
 Put simply, uncertainty and upheaval have created the perfect storm for scammers to exploit.

-As the financial sector grapples with a rise in authorised push payments, account takeover, identity theft, phishing and spoofing, the need for greater fraud resilience.
+As the financial sector grapples with a rise in authorised push payments, account takeover, identity theft, phishing and spoofing, the need for greater fraud resilience is clear.
 Traditional security methods such as passwords, knowledge-based authentication and digital signatures are no longer sufficient protection against fraudsters, who are nothing if not adaptable.
-COVID-19 has only accelerated the shift towards advanced fraud prevention, which has long been necessary in effectively mitigating financial crime.
+COVID-19 has only accelerated a shift in favour of advanced solutions, which have long been necessary in effectively mitigating financial crime.

 Account credentials and payment card details remain vulnerable to phishing and data hacks, leading to account takeover or online transaction fraud.
 Developments in open banking and real-time payments, for all their many advantages, are readily exploited by fraudsters who can transfer funds from a victims account before they have time to notice suspicious activity.
 Two factor authentication goes some way towards preventing this but can still be bypassed by the use of advanced phishing, malware and browser imitation technologies.

 Where secure authentication is compromised, real-time monitoring of transactions becomes crucial to preventing fraudsters from achieving their aim.
-Many banks are now leveraging the power of machine learning, to immediately recognise suspicious activity, catching on to a criminal’s methods far faster than traditional fraud prevention methods.
-Advanced analytics can also allow for adaptive authentication – adding additional levels of security to transactions depended on their perceived risk level and making it harder for fraudsters to plan attacks.
+Many banks are now leveraging the power of machine learning, to immediately recognise suspicious activity, catching on to a criminal’s methods far faster than traditional fraud prevention methods could.
+Advanced analytics also allow for adaptive authentication – adding additional levels of security to transactions depending on their perceived risk level, making it harder for fraudsters to plan attacks.

 Data is a powerful tool at a bank’s disposal.
-Intelligent insights drawn from a customer’s behavioural patterns will reveal the context behind an authentication request.
-Establishing, not only that the credentials used are correct, but that the nature of the request is genuine.
-Real-time behavioural biometrics even has the potential to identity potential instances of automated push payment (APP) fraud, analysing any behaviour that may suggest a user is following instruction when carrying out a transaction.
+Intelligent insights drawn from a customer’s behavioural patterns will reveal the context behind an authentication request, establishing, not only that the credentials used are correct, but that the nature of the request is genuine.
+Real-time behavioural biometrics even have the potential to identify instances of automated push payment (APP) fraud, by flagging behaviour that may suggest a user is following instructions when carrying out a transaction.

-However, far too many customers are being duped into giving away their credentials, or even transferring funds directly to fraudsters.
+Unfortunately, far too many customers are being duped into actually giving away their credentials, or transferring funds directly to fraudsters.
 While technology has a key role to play, it’s important to also note that importance of improving consumer awareness.
-Educating consumers to recognise when they are dealing with fraudsters impersonating individuals and businesses, is a key preventative measure.
+Educating consumers to recognize when they are dealing with fraudsters impersonating individuals and businesses, is a key preventative measure.

 While scammers continue to succeed with phishing attacks, many are also turning to sophisticated synthetic identity frauds.
 A combination of legitimate, modified and false identity information (usually obtained from a data hack, phishing attack or on the dark web) is used to create a new identity.
 If successful, this kind of fraud can go undetected for months, or even years.
 Unlike in cases of account takeover, consumers’ PII is being used without their knowledge, meaning they won’t alert financial institutions.

-Of course, as fast as technology is developed to deter fraud, criminals adapt, using the power of technology to their own advantage.
-In this case, particularly advanced scammers are able to spoof recognition systems using realistic deep fakes.
-For this reason, effective, liveness detection also has to be incorporated into fraud prevention.
+Of course, as fast as technology is developed to deter fraud, criminals adapt and use the power of technology to their own advantage.
+For example, particularly advanced scammers are able to spoof recognition systems using realistic deep fakes, meaning effective liveness detection also has to be incorporated into fraud prevention.